Drowning: Pathophysiology

+People who do not know how to swim can struggle on the surface of the water for only 20 to 60 seconds before being submerged.
 In the early stages of drowning, a person holds their breath to prevent water from entering their lungs.
 When this is no longer possible, a small amount of water entering the trachea causes a muscular spasm that seals the airway and prevents further passage of water.
 If the process is not interrupted, loss of consciousness due to hypoxia is followed by cardiac arrest.